 DOES YOUR CAT NEED A FRIEND?

 Cats do not necessarily want a new friend.
 Some are natural loners and don’t like other cats at all.
 Others don’t want the friend you choose for them.
 I mean, would you like somebody to put a stranger in your flat and say you’ve got to flat share with them.
 Cats are not as social as dogs.
 They don’t eat together.
 In nature, females would live together in family groups: yet we ask unrelated cats to share a home (Crowell-Davis et al., 2004).
-If you just put a new cat in your home, the resident cat may well attack it (Levine et al., 2005).
+If you just plonk a new cat in your home, the resident cat may well attack it (Levine et al., 2005).
 Once a fight has broken out, cats will dislike each other and it is difficult to change their attitude (Lindell et al., 1997).
+Cats do not forgive or forget.

 Your responsibility should be primarily for the cat or cats already in your care.
 Think hard before asking an very elderly cat to put up with a new companion.
 Kittens will be accepted better than an adult cat, but kittens often pounce on and pester old cats.
-Some old cats will mother a kitten; others (like my eight year old Mog) definitely won’t!
+Some old cats will mother a kitten; others definitely won’t!
 It can take months and months for harmony and sometimes the cats will never be friends.
-Cats which are used to a multi-cat household will perhaps be less upset than a cat which has lived alone for a long time.
+Cats which are used to a multi-cat household may be less upset than a cat which has lived alone for a long time but we don’t know for sure.
 Get a kitten from a cat shelter, which will promise to take it back if the introduction really doesn’t work out.
-Neutered female cats may be less likely to be aggressive than neutered males (Lindell et al., 1997).
+Some research suggests neutered female cats may be less likely to be aggressive than neutered males (Lindell et al., 1997): other research suggests two neutered females are less likely to get on (Khoddami et al, 2023).

 THE INTRODUCTION SHOULD BE SLOW

-A week before the introduction, two Feliway Diffusers should be installed in the house.
+A week before the introduction, two Optimum Feliway Diffusers should be installed in the house.
 One should be in the existing cat’s favourite area and one should be in the room into which you will be putting the new cat or kitten.
 The idea is to give both cats their separate core territory with this calming scent in it.
 (Don’t ask them to share the Diffuser.
 It must be one each).
 Your aim is not to make these cats become friends: merely to avoid aggression until they have learned to tolerate each other.
+You can use Feliway Friends diffuser for shared areas.

 Shut doors windows, and block chimneys before letting the new cat out into the room.
 If possible add a retreat place like a covered cardboard box with entrance hole, a roofed cat bed, or a cage-den .
 Put familiar toys (if available), feeding bowls etc. in the room.
 Put litter tray in the room.
 This has got to be a safe place for the new cat.
 Let the resident cat sniff under the door of the room where the new cat is installed.